hilaryrowe/documentation3/dataTab/filteringDataTables.md

 # Filtering Data Tables

-   You can filter the data tables to display Cycles, Defects, Downtime, or OEE by selecting one of those options from the Data Type selector in the Filter Bar.
+ You can filter the data tables to display Cycles, Defects, Downtime.
+Selecting one of those options from the Data Type selector in the Filter Bar.

    ![](dataTabFilter.png)